JeffM2501/GridWorld/README.md

 An experment in learning voxel rendering.
 Still very much a work in progress and mostly a learning endevor.

-Copyright 2020 Jeffery Myers
+Copyright 2020 Jeffery Myers.

 # Licenses
-Codes is MIT.
+Code is MIT.

-Assets are from https://www.kenney.nl/assets and PD
+Assets are from https://www.kenney.nl/assets and PD.

 # Language and Librarys
 Written in C# (VC2019 .net 4.6.2), using UrhoSharp https://docs.microsoft.com/en-us/xamarin/graphics-games/urhosharp/introduction.

+Code should be crossplatform but it has not been tested.

+Perlin Noise provided by LibNoise https://github.com/CalmBit/LibNoise.

+All dependencies are in Nuget.

 ## Projects

-* GridWorld is the main library that stores the voxel world.
+* GridWorld is the main library that stores the voxel world
-* GWT Test harnes and dynamic loading/unloading code.
+* GWT Test harnes and dynamic loading/unloading code

 # Features
 * 64 bit voxel indexing giving a world space of just under 2000 square lightyears if 1 unit = 1 meter